jacobwilliams/simulated-annealing/README.md

 ### Building

-A [Fortran Package Manager](https://github.com/fortran-lang/fpm) manifest file is included, so that the library and tests cases can be compiled with FPM.
+A [Fortran Package Manager](https://github.com/fortran-lang/fpm) manifest file is included, so that the library and test cases can be compiled with FPM.
 For example:

 ```
 fpm build --profile release
 fpm test --profile release
 ```

-To generate the documentation using [ford](https://github.com/Fortran-FOSS-Programmers/ford), run: ```FoBis.py rule --execute makedoc -f simulated-annealing.fobis```
+To generate the documentation using [ford](https://github.com/Fortran-FOSS-Programmers/ford), run: ```ford simulated-annealing.md```

 ### See also